AdobeDocs/journey-optimizer-learn.en/help/use-cases/abandoned-shopping-cart.md

 # Use Case Playbook -  Abandoned shopping cart

-Learn how to quickly implement the abandoned shopping cart use case, using the Playbook feature in Adobe Journey Optimizer(AJO).
+Learn how to implement the abandoned shopping cart use case, using the Playbook feature in Adobe Journey Optimizer(AJO).

 >[!VIDEO](https://video.tv.adobe.com/v/3443964/?learn=on&enablevpops)